JahnelGroup/challenges/README.md

-# challenges
+# Jahnel Group Challenges

-Jahnel Group challenges!
+This repository is a collection of small to large coding challenges.
+If you would like to contribute please invoke a pull-request!